abulka/pynsource/Readme.txt

   * Run ./rungui.sh

-More notes on running from source on a mac - el capitan
+More notes on running from source on a mac - El Capitan
 -------------------------------------------------------

 Assuming you want to run the current version from source code, rather than the older 1.61 binary release.

-Installing wxpython3 is impossible on el capitan as of 2016 So do it via miniconda and a virtual environment within miniconda.
+Installing wxpython3 is impossible on El Capitan as of 2016 due to broken installer (no longer supported by latest OS X) from wxpython.
+So do it via miniconda and a virtual environment within miniconda.

 Install miniconda http://conda.pydata.org/miniconda.html or anaconda